 The Bayano Caves are another hidden gem that’s not often talked about in Panama.
 If you have a car and speak Spanish you can visit the caves on your own and hire a guide once you get there (instructions here), but this is one of those places that’s probably better to do an official tour.

 In just 45 minutes you can transport yourself from the concrete jungle to the actual jungle.
 Walk through the luscious green fauna and you’re pretty much guaranteed to spots tons of howler monkeys.
 To arrive here by car put Camino de Plantación into Waze and it will get you to the main entrance.
-Selina also does a Gatun & Parque Soberania day tour for just $50.
+Panama Road Trips does a tour here for just $45.